 2. Use emerging scientific technology and prescribe the necessary training, experience and supervision to operate newly developed scientific technology.
 A dentist who supervises a dental hygienist whose duties include the use of emerging scientific technology must have training on the use of the emerging technology that is equal to or greater than the training the dental hygienist is required to obtain.

 3. Perform other procedures not specifically authorized by this section.

-D. Except as provided in subsections E and H of this section, a dental hygienist shall practice under the general supervision of a dentist licensed pursuant to this chapter.
+D. Except as provided in subsections E, F and I of this section, a dental hygienist shall practice under the general supervision of a dentist licensed pursuant to this chapter.